Can Roof Moss Affect Home Insurance in Oregon? (What Homeowners Should Know)

 -

-Removing visible moss before it becomes thick or embedded
+Removing visible moss before it becomes thick or widespread

 -